jrz129up/jrz129up.github.io/_pages/about.md

     - This comparison will not only demonstrate which resource allocation method is superior in the field of public behavior but also, on a more macro level, argue the merits and drawbacks of different systems

 <br>
-- **Runze Jiang**.A Taste: A No-frills Data Processing Manual for Social Science Research
+- **Runze Jiang**.
+A Taste: A No-frills Data Processing Manual for Social Science Research
   - The initial intent behind writing this manual is to provide a simplified understanding of computers, document the data processing procedures in social science research, and summarize experiences in using computers for data processing; based on these foundations, the aim is to generalize these experiences into a book for broader dissemination; even if it does not get published, it will serve as a data processing guide within a smaller scope (e.g., a research group)
   - The manual covers areas including basic computer science (computer organization, operating systems, data structures and algorithms, and computer networks), web scraping, data cleaning, econometrics, and machine learning; the primary focus is currently on the first two sections
   - It includes specific code implementations using Python and JavaScript to address the needs of various scenarios